OpenIDConnect Single Sign-on Community Support (OIDC, OAuth2, SSO)

 11. Optionally, add a menu item or button that calls the nanoflow ACT_Logout to perform a logout from this app and your identity provider.

 OIDC Provider Configuration

-- In your identity provider, provision a new OpenID client application.
+- In your identity provider, provision a new OpenID client WEB application.
+You want a web application that uses the auth code flow, even for native mobile Mendix apps.
 You will receive a ClientID and Client Secret.

 - You will also need either the OIDC configuration endpoint (for example: https://accounts.google.com/.well-known/openid-configuration)